-We base our model on Holmstrom and Tirole (1997) and formulate our theoretical analysis for general 'external financiers' or 'investors' in the presence of technology-driven negative spillovers.6 First, we present an asset-side overhang mechanism in the context of a monopoly investor.
-We then move to analyse how the resulting rationing of new firms interacts with the structure of the financial market.
+We base our model on Holmstrom and Tirole (1997) and formulate our theoretical analysis for general "external financiers" or "investors" in the presence of technology-driven negative spillovers.6 First, we consider a monopoly investor setting to introduce the asset-side overhang mechanism, or asset overhang for short.
+We then move to analyse how the rationing of new firms interacts with the structure of the financial market.
+We close the section by discussing some of the implications and assumptions of our model and results.